hphelion/documentation/cloudos/install.beforeyouinstall.md

 For the simplest deployment, a cloud environment requires a Cloud Administration Node (Admin Node), a Cloud Controller Node, and a set of Compute Node(s).
 You may need support from your IT
 Administrator to correctly capture information about your environment.

 You need to determine the type of cloud you want to create for your organization: private, public, or hybrid.
 With HP Cloud OS, you can create private or hybrid clouds.
-You can create public clouds with HP Public Cloud.
+You can create public clouds with HP Helion Public Cloud.
 See the [Introduction to Cloud Types](/cloudos/prepare/cloudtypes/).

 Based on the type of cloud you intend to create, you can determine the requirements for the server, network, and storage infrastructures